 Adani is the owner of the Abbot Point Port, from which some of the coal from the Carmichael mine is intended to be exported.

 Adani was granted a temporary emissions licence to help manage stormwater during Cyclone Debbie, but it subsequently reported an exceedance of the licence discharge limits to the marine environment.
 After Adani challenged an infringement fine, the Queensland Government is now prosecuting Adani for the offence.
-Adani has also appealed a Queensland Government requirement to conduct an investigation into the causes and impacts of a related discharge to the Caley Valley Wetlands.
+While Adani also appealed a Queensland Government requirement to conduct an investigation into the causes and impacts of a related discharge to the Caley Valley Wetlands, the parties agreed to have the notice cancelled.
+Governmental monitoring and assessment will now occur instead.
 Read more here….

 Adani was granted their associated water licence and surface water licence for the Carmichael Mine on 29 March 2017.
 Read more here….